AlfredSimpson/Thirty-Projects-in-2023/README.md

 Just a rough idea of the projects that I may or may not accomplish in creating in 2023.
 They tend to get more difficult towards the bottom, so we'll see what I can do.
 If I add any midway, I'll add them here (if I remember!).

  - [x] Bash: Create a Project Template Generator
- - [ ] Python: Create a password generator that generates secure passwords of varying lengths.
+ - [x] Python: Create a password generator that generates secure passwords of varying lengths.
+ * * This also calculates bits of entropy AND estimated time to brute force a password.
  - [ ] HTML/CSS: Design a simple login form with proper validation checks (e.g., required fields).
  - [ ] JavaScript: Implement a basic client-side input validation for a registration form.
  - [ ] HTML/CSS/JavaScript: Build a responsive website layout with a navigation menu and mobile hamburger menu.